 Legendary skeptic and wit Oscar Wilde opined, “Marriage is the triumph of imagination over intelligence.
 Second marriage is the triumph of hope over experience.”

 Of particular significance to our readers is to correct the impression that much more than half of second and third marriages fail.
 Some 16% of U.S. marriages are second marriages and 4% are third marriages.

-Long-term care insurance: There are advantages in having both partners get these.
+There are advantages in having both partners get a long-term care insurance policy.